Our steps to safe care

 Whole home testing programme

-- For your protection we participate in the Government-led Covid-19 testing programme for all care homes, where staff are tested weekly and residents on a 28-day cycle
+- For your protection we participate in the Government-led Covid-19 testing programme for all care homes, where staff are tested weekly and residents who have stayed at homes for longer than 14-days take are tested on a 28-day cycle

 - Our teams and residents have already started the vaccination process within our homes, or at their local hospitals